radhikaa027/PixelTruth---AI-Vs-Real-Image/README.md

-Below is an example of a detailed README file that you can use for your GitHub repository:

----

 # PixelTruth: AI vs Real Image Detector

 PixelTruth is an advanced project aimed at distinguishing between authentic photographs and AI-generated images.
 With the rise of sophisticated synthetic image generation, PixelTruth leverages state-of-the-art machine learning techniques to help combat digital deception and ensure trust in visual content.